Data Center Infrastructure: Traditional vs Converged Infrastructure

 Improve Team Productivity: Deploying Converged Infrastructure means you can focus on maximizing your use of that environment instead of worrying about whether the various hardware silos will inter-operate with one another.

 Even after many good features, Converged Infrastructure is still a hardware-focused solution.
-It could not provide the flexibility what is required to cope up current industry challenges.
+It could not provide the flexibility that is required to cope with current industry challenges.

 Next Step